Literature reading list

 Missing:

-English Biography Aubrey Short Lives Walton’s Lives (esp.
+English Biography: Aubrey Short Lives Walton’s Lives (esp.
 The Life of Donne) Samuel Johnson, Life of Savage James Boswell, Life of Johnson Thomas de Quincey, Confessions of an Opium Eater Gaskell’s Life of Charlotte Bronte Froude’s Life of Carlyle J.S.
 Mill, Autobiography Strachey Eminent Victorians

-Essays The best place to start is the Oxford Book of Essays, but here are some choices for dipping into.
+The best place to start is the Oxford Book of Essays, but here are some choices for dipping into.
 Bacon, Essays (try ‘Of Gardens’ or ‘Of Great Place’) Swift, Drapier’s Letters Addison, Spectator Johnson, Selected Essays George Orwell, Essays (ignore his “writing rules”, it’s total rubbish)

 More: Books that I have?
 Terry Eagleton.
 Intro to Theory of Literature with Paul H Fry.
 Harold Bloom.